davidolorundare/tempus_de_challenge/README.md

 ---
 ### Setup

-How to setup and install.
-A step by step series of examples that tell you how to get a development env running.

 1. Clone a copy of the github repo into your working directory or Download it as a zip file and extract its content into your working directory.